Whole Fish: Grilled The Greek Way

 Instructions

 1. Lay the fish on a clean cutting board.
 Pat dry all over with paper towels and inside the cavity.
-With a sharp knife, make 2 to 3 deep incisions along the body on each side.
+Make 2 to 3 deep incisions along the body on each side with a sharp knife.

-2. Season the fish with about 1 tablespoon of kosher salt, rubbing it evenly all over the fish, into the incisions and cavity as well.
-Do the same with 1 teaspoon of black pepper and 1 teaspoon of dried oregano.
+2. Season the fish with 1 tablespoon kosher salt, rubbing it evenly all over, into the incisions and cavity.
+Do the same with 1 teaspoon black pepper and 1 teaspoon dried oregano.

-3. Chop 1 clove of garlic and rub it all over the fish, making sure to get the inside of the incisions and the cavity for flavor.
+3. Chop 1 clove of garlic and rub it all over the fish, including the incisions and cavity.

-5. Chop the remaining garlic cloves, parsley, scallions, mint and dill and put in a small bowl.
-Add ½ teaspoon of dried oregano and 1 tablespoon of small capers.
-Slowly pour olive oil into the bowl, stirring until it has the consistency of a loose sauce.
+7. Slowly pour olive oil into the bowl, stirring until it has the consistency of a loose sauce.
 Grate the zest of the remaining lemon into the sauce and add the juice of half the lemon.
-Stir and season to taste with salt and black pepper.
+Stir and season to taste with salt and pepper.
 Set aside.

-7. Carefully lift the fish up and place on a serving platter.
-At this point, you can choose to remove the charred skin and spoon the herbed dressing over the fish or let everyone serve themselves.
+10. Lift the fish onto a serving platter.
+Remove the charred skin (optional) and spoon the herbed dressing over the fish or let everyone serve themselves.

 • Method: Grilling